francodanussi/dockerc9collab/readme.md

 # c9 collaborative Docker container
-this project aim to provide a collaborative instance runing in a docker container ready to deploy as a single container or in a composer file
-The image is based on official node:7 on debian and compiled on build
+This project aims to provide a collaborative instance running in a Docker container ready to deploy as a single container or in a composer file.
+The image is based on official Node:7 on Debian and compiled on build.